Iyouboushi/mIRC-BattleArena/readme.md

 * Changed the way HP healing items work so that it's a percent of a target's max HP
 * Changed summons and clones so that outside of portal battles they are skipped on the first turn they're used
 * Changed the armor equip command so that players do not need to !unequip armor before !equip armor
+* Changed the way the bot displays certain things

 FIXES:
 * Fixed errors with !misc info and !view-info